cuthbertLab/music21/music21/documentation/source/installing/installAdditional.rst

 `Music21` can do more things, such as plotting graphs, if you install additional Python libraries.

-The following topics cover additional software used by music21.
+The following topics cover additional software used by `music21`.
-For each library, visit the websites listed below, download the additional python libraries, and install them just as you did with music21 above.
+For each library, visit the websites listed below, download the additional python libraries, and install them just as you did with `music21` above.
 If you don't feel like installing them now, no worries: you can always install them later.

-It's best not to install these until you have music21 working without the external modules.
+It's best not to install these until you have `music21` working without the external modules.

-Note that on the Mac if you're using Python 2.7 (installed with recent operating systems), it comes with Matplotlib and its dependencies, so unless you need pyaudio or pillow/PIL, you're all set.
-It's a little bit harder on

 Matplotlib